brunocordioli072/stronghold-kingdoms-bot/README.md

 - device_address: Address of the device.
 - number_of_villages: Number of villages the player has.
 - interval_between_loop_in_seconds: This is the waiting time the bot has after doing the scouting and trading.
+- village_1_name: Your first village name.
+No special characters.
 - village_1_parish_coords: Coordinates of the village 1 parish.
 Use `make coords` to get this coordinates.
 - parish_trade_button_coords: Coordinates of trade button on parish menu.
 Use `make coords` to get this coordinates.
 - sell: Configuration for selling products on parish.
 Set `false` on product if you don't want to sell it.